qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 To export a layout as an image:

 #.
 Click the |saveMapAsImage| :sup:`Export as image` icon
 #.
-Select the image format, the folder and filename to use.
-If the layout
+Select the image format, the folder and filename (e.g. :file:`myill.png`)
+   to use.
-   contains more than one page, each page will be exported to a file with the given filename with the page number appended.
+   If the layout contains more than one page, each page will be exported to a file with the given filename with the page number appended (e.g. :file:`myill_2.png`).
 #.
-In the next :guilabel:`Image Export Options` dialog:
+In the next (:guilabel:`Image Export Options`) dialog:

    * You can override the print layout :guilabel:`Export resolution` and the exported page dimensions (as set in :guilabel:`Layout` panel).